AMPSSIE/ampssie.github.io/docs/docs/formulation.md

 Formulation
 ===========

 AMPLE is based on a number of published papers that describe fully the underlying continuum mechanics framework, material point discretisation approach and the numerical solution method.
-In particular, Charlton _et al._’s 2017 Generalised Interpolation Material Point Method paper \[1\] provides the scientific basis of AMPLE.
+In particular, Charlton _et al._’s 2017 Generalised Interpolation Material Point Method paper[^charlton2017] provides the scientific basis of AMPLE.
 Key aspects of the formulation are described below.

 Equilibrium
 -----------